Vocational Language Courses to Prepare for Apprenticeships

 Where can I register?

-Central registration for all courses is handled by AWO Hannover, Ms. Nuray Albayrak-Karaköse, tel.
+Central registration for all courses is handled by AWO Hannover, Ms. Nuray Albayrak-Karaköse, Tel.
 0511 / 22036 344, nuray.albayrak-karakoese@awo-hannover.de

-The Hannover region is a strategic partner through its Department of Economic and Employment Promotion (![]()
+The Hannover Region, through the Department of Economic and![]()

 Contact